yuyash/docker-amazon-linux-systemd/README.md

 # systemctl status httpd
 ```

-If everything is working expected, you will be able to see Apache Test Page using your Web Browser and access to following link:
+If everything is working expected, you will be able to open an Apache Test Page using your Web Browser on localhost by accessing to following link:

 ```
 127.0.0.1:8080